Posandu/tronic247/posts/lets-code-golf-with-javascript/index.md

 tags: ['tips', 'javascript', 'games']
 img: /wp-content/uploads/2022/06/code-golf-in-js.png
 updated: '2024-06-13'
+excerpt: Code golfing is trying to make the shortest possible code for a given task.
+It's mainly a game and very useful for improving your programming skills.
+In this article, we'll golf some JavaScript code.
 ---

 In this article, we'll golf some JavaScript code.
 But first, we'll need to know what the heck is code-golf?